MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/error-when-you-validate-copy-windows.md

 This article provides a solution to an error that occurs when you try to validate a copy of Windows.

-_Original product version:_ &nbsp; Windows 7 Service Pack 1, Windows Server 2008 R2 Service Pack 1
+_Original product version:_ &nbsp; Windows Server 2012 R2
 _Original KB number:_ &nbsp; 2715304

 ## Symptoms